AnaghaSarmalkar/Assessment/README.md

 # Test Application
-An application to manipulate strings
+An application to manipulate strings.

 ## Technologies
-Python 3.8
+Python 3.5+

+## Setup
+Run the test.py in the terminal.

+## Implementation
+The implementation details have been documented in the code.